shntnu/2023_12_JUMP_data_only_vignettes/explanations/quirks_details.md

 compounds at a low concentration in addition to the higher concentration used for most of data production).
 The positive control compounds in compound, ORF and CRISPR plates were assayed at 5 uM.
 JUMP-Target-1-Compound and JUMP-Target-2-Compound plates were also assayed at 5 uM
+- Due to some plates having letters and numbers and others only numbers, be careful when loading multiple `load_data_csv`s.
+We treat all columns and strings to avoid any potential casting issue.